MkengineTA/Design-of-Experiments-DoE-Tool/README.md

 - Calculations may take some time depending on the complexity of the experimental design.
 - Ensure you provide valid inputs to avoid errors.
 - The generated experimental designs are optimized to minimize variance and maximize efficiency.

+### Additional Notes

+The time calculation didn't work as intended so I commented it out.
+Try your luck with it or delete it, the rest of the code works anyway.